 What are Non-Ferrous Metals?

-Alloys and metals lacking significant iron content are referred to as non-ferrous metals.
+We refer to alloys and metals lacking significant iron content as non-ferrous metals.
 Except for iron (Fe), sometimes known as ferrite from the Latin word “ferrum,” which means “iron,” all pure metals are non-ferrous elements.

 Application of Non-Ferrous Metals